CGC Investors Have Opportunity to Lead Canopy Growth Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., June 13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Canopy Growth Corporation ("Canopy Growth" or the "Company") (NASDAQ: CGC).
+LOS ANGELES, June 20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Canopy Growth Corporation ("Canopy Growth" or the "Company") (NASDAQ: CGC).

 Class Period: May 31, 2022 – May 10, 2023